Berthoud, Colorado: Parks and recreation

+Berthoud has many parks, which include a skate park, baseball fields, soccer fields, outdoor basketball courts, sand volleyball courts, and pickleball courts.
+In 2023, the town authorized the construction of a bike and scooter park.
+Berthoud Recreation Center also contains an aquatic center.
+In 2025, the town completed a major renovation of the Berthoud Town Park including a 12000 sqft playground and a 6000 sqft natural stone water feature.
+The cost of the project was within the budget of $6.25 million.

+Government

 Berthoud is a statutory town with a mayor-council form of government.
 The Board of Trustees includes all at-large elected positions serving for four-year terms and is made up of the mayor and six trustees.
-The board is charged with setting policy, passing the budget and creating the overall vision for the town of Berthoud.
+The board is charged with setting policy, passing the budget and creating the overall vision for the Berthoud.

 The mayor has the same voting rights as all other trustees and is responsible for presiding over town board meetings.
 This position is recognized as the town government leader for all ceremonial purposes.
 The Board of Trustees elects, by majority vote, a mayor pro tem, who is expected to perform responsibilities of the mayor when the mayor is absent or unable to perform their duties.

 The Board of Trustees meets regularly on the second and fourth Tuesday of each month and may schedule additional special meetings as needed.
 All meetings are open to the public and subject to Colorado Open Meeting Laws.